acoustic-analytics/WCXA-SampleApp-iOS/README.md

 ### Prerequisites

-You need to have recent cocoapods version install on your Mac OS.
-Current version is 1.4.0.
-Please refer to cocoapods website for the details.
+You need to have recent carthage version install on your Mac OS.
+Current version is 0.36.0.
+Please refer to carthage website for the details.

 For SDK prerequisites and documentation, please refer to the SDK documentation [here](https://developer.ibm.com/customer-engagement/docs/watson-marketing/ibm-watson-customer-experience-analytics/ibm-watson-customer-experience-analytics-mobile-basic-edition/)